-- (b) Critical accounting judgments - i.
-Unproven mineral right interest
+(b) Critical accounting judgments

-Unproven mineral right interest includes the cost of acquiring licenses, exploration, analyses, project administration, drilling, community relations, sustainable development programs, environmental, health and safety.
+Exploration and evaluation assets includes the cost of acquiring licenses, exploration, analyses, project administration, drilling, community relations, sustainable development programs, environmental, health and safety.
 The technical feasibility and commercial viability of extracting a mineral resource is considered to be determinable when proven reserves are determined to exist, the rights of tenure are current, and it is considered probable that the costs will be recouped through successful development and exploitation of the known deposit.
-Management is required to exercise significant judgment in determining the timing of the determination of the technical and economic feasibility of the unproven mineral right interest.
-The Company considers both external and internal sources of information in assessing whether there are any indicators that unproven mineral right interest are impaired.
-Based upon the Company having no intention of abandoning the Cañariaco Copper Project, the Company's assessment of its market capitalization and the Company's assessment of the fair value based on in-situ mineral content and other fair value less costs to sell measures, management has determined that there is no impairment charge as at September 30, 2020.
+Management is required to exercise significant judgment in determining the timing of the determination of the technical and economic feasibility of the exploration and evaluation assets.
+The Company considers both external and internal sources of information in assessing whether there are any indicators that exploration and evaluation assets are impaired.
+Based upon the Company having no intention of abandoning the Cañariaco Copper Project, the Company's assessment of its market capitalization and the Company's assessment of the fair value based on in-situ mineral content and other fair value less costs to sell measures, management has determined that there is no impairment charge as at December 31, 2020.